-Particulars March 31, 2020 March 31, 2019
+Particulars March 31, 2021 March 31, 2020

-Material at Construction Site 16.97 23.52
+Material at Construction Site 11.18 16.97

 Work In Progress - Real Estate 21.95 21.95

-Total 38.92 45.47
+Total 33.13 38.92

-- a) It is the normal practice of the company to physically verify the inventories at March end for its valuation as on March 31, 2020.
-The inventories at site as at the year end is ₹ 38.92 crores.
-However, this was not possible to be done due to the lockdown declared by the Government in view of COVID-19 pandemic.
+a) It is the normal practice of the Company to physically verify the inventories at March end for its valuation.
+However, this was not possible to be done till the previous year ended March 2020 due to the lockdown declared by the Government in view of COVID-19 pandemic.
 The management proposes to get the stock verified by its Internal Auditors in the near future after normalcy is restored.
-For the purpose of preparing this financials, the management has considered the value of inventory as per the books of accounts maintained by the company and believes the internal control process is reliable in this regard. - b) The disclosure of inventories recognised as an expense in accordance with paragraph 36 of Ind AS 2 is as follows: